mhfong/vpn/README.md

 - Go to the Exit Node section and select the EC2 instance.
 - Verify connection:
 - Visit https://whatismyipaddress.com.
 It should show:
-  - Singapore (for `ap-southeast-1`).
   - Tokyo, Japan (for `ap-northeast-1`).

-## Additional Options
-### For True Philippine Network
-- Current EC2 in `ap-southeast-1` provides a Singapore IP, not Philippine.
-- Use Mullvad Tailscale add-on:
-- Enable in Tailscale admin console (paid plan required, see https://x.ai/grok).
-- Select a Manila exit node in the iPhone app.
-- Verify with https://whatismyipaddress.com showing Philippines.

 ## Additional Notes